Analysing NFT Projects: How to Avoid Scams

 1. Who is behind the project?

-The first thing that you can do is to investigate the team behind the project.
-Do some research on the team members and try to learn more about them.
+The first thing you can do is investigate the project’s team.
+Research the team members and try to learn more about them.

 Are they experienced in the NFT industry?
 Do they have a good track record?